somemorewater/Ghost-tracker/README.md

 Got you, Water .
-Here's a single `README.md` file ready to use:
+Here's a singl `README.md` file ready to use:

 ````markdown
 # GhostTrack